MicrosoftDocs/memdocs/memdocs/intune/protect/windows-laps-overview.md

   > [!NOTE]
   > Devices that are workplace-joined (WPJ) are not supported by Intune for LAPS.

-- **On-premises** – On-premises supports back up to Windows Server Active Directory.
+- **On-premises** – On-premises supports back up to Windows Server Active Directory (on-premises Active Directory).

   > [!IMPORTANT]
   > LAPS on Windows devices can be configured to use one directory type or the other, but not both.
 Also consider, the backup directory must be supported by the devices join type – if you set the directory to an on-premises Active Directory and the device is not domain joined, it will accept the policy settings from Intune, but LAPS cannot successfully use that configuration.